-Then, push and hold the power switch for about 10 seconds until your hoverboard turns off.
+Then, push the power switch for about 10 seconds until your hoverboard turns off.
 This should stop the beeping immediately and activate the LED lights.

 Last, leave the hoverboard off for a few minutes, then push the power switch again to turn it back on.
-If your hoverboard continues to beep, you will need to recalibrate it one more time.
+If your hoverboard continues to beep, you must recalibrate it one more time.

-Important note: Never calibrate your hoverboard more than 5 times.
+Important note: Never calibrate your hoverboard more than five times.

 2. Reconnect the wires

 If there’s a loose line inside your device, it could cause constant annoying beeping.
-Therefore, make sure to check if there’s a loose wire inside your hoverboard and fix it.
+Therefore, check if there’s a loose wire inside your hoverboard and fix it.

 First of all, turn off your device.
-Then, unscrew it and open your board up to see the power cables.
-Once you make sure everything is fine, check if they’re clipped in securely as well.
+Then, unscrew it and open your board to see the power cables.
+Once you ensure everything is fine, check if they’re clipped in securely.

 Just pull the wires out of the board and add them back in.
-If you notice a loose wire, you can disconnect it by utilizing a pencil or pen to press the clip outwards a little.
+If you notice a loose wire, you can disconnect it with a pencil or pen to press the clip outwards.
 Then, reconnect the wire securely.
 When reconnecting the wires, make sure that you match the colors correctly.

 3. Solutions based on the number of red flashes